 Please scroll down to view the gallery.

 Butterflies, bees, all insects (and arachnids too) have an important place in the ecology of our planet.
 Many are superb pollinators, some are predators that keep insect pests in check, and some of these captivating creatures are still scientific mysteries today.

-In the USA, we have lost a great number of important pollinators including the native bees and non-native honeybees we all depend on so much.
-What we do greatly effects the insect world, positively or negatively.
+In the USA, we have lost a great number of pollinators including the native bees and non-native honeybees we all depend on so much.
+We effect the insect world, positively or negatively.
 Planting native plants in place of exotic species, and avoiding the use of pesticides will help.
 Science has now proven that it is a winning strategy to “grow native”.

 For further butterfly and pollinator information, please note some of the resources listed here under page Conservation – “Native Plant Restoration Project” and “Organizations”.